DiboraEyasu/Predicting-Price-Moves-with-News-Sentiment_1/README.md

 ## Business Objective

-The primary goal of this project is to enhance the predictive analytics capabilities of **Nova Financial Solutions** by significantly boosting its financial forecasting accuracy and operational efficiency through advanced data analysis on qualitative data from News and the quantitative one from stock market data sources.
+The primary goal of this project is to enhance the predictive analytics capabilities of **Nova Financial Solutions** as it aims to enhance its predictive analytics capabilities to significantly boost its financial forecasting accuracy and operational efficiency through advanced data analysis.
+As a Data Analyst at Nova Financial Solutions,  I have tried to conduct a rigorous analysis of the financial news dataset and provide a meaningful summary and insight.

 ## Situational Overview